Last updated December 5th, 2018.

 Will all these things be enough to revive Thailand’s FDI numbers though?

-Slowing Growth, High Debt in Thailand Economy
+Slow Growth, High Debt in Thailand Economy

 A major reason is the change in the country’s leadership.
 The coup in May 2014 resulted in the military junta taking control of Thailand.

 More Foreign Direct Investment is Key

+Whose responsibility is it to make all that happen?
 The Finance Ministry and Thailand Board of Investment are two institutions leading the change.